scolapicchioni/blazor/Lab01/readme.md

   - Fetching data from the server
   - Updating the URL on the browser

+Since we're going to have multiple hosted applications anyway (one for the Photos Rest Service, one for the Comments gRpc service, one for our Identity Provider), we're going to host our Blazor Wasm server side as well, meaning that the client will get the files from an ASP.NET core application (which, in technical terms, is usually referred to as BFF, Backend For Frontend).

 So, now that we know what we're going to use, let's see how.

 In short, you need: